prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_streammux_gpuid_set(const wchar_t* name, uint gpuid);
 ```
-This service sets the Stream-Muxer GPU ID for the uniquely named Pipeline.
+This service sets the Streammuxer GPU ID for the uniquely named Pipeline.
 The GPU ID cannot be updated while the Pipeline is linked and playing/paused.

 **Parameters**
 * `pipeline` - [in] unique name for the Pipeline to update.
-* `gpuid` - [in] new GPU ID for the Stream Muxer.
+* `gpuid` - [in] new GPU ID for the Streammuxer.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful query.
 One of the [Return Values](#return-values) defined above on failure